How Cuba Protests Reveal Biden's Political Challenges In South Florida

 "The Cuban people are demanding their freedom from an authoritarian regime," Biden said at the start of an unrelated White House meeting on Monday.
 "I don't think we've seen anything like this protest in a long, long time — if ever."

-But in Florida, where there's the country's largest Cuban American population — a crucial voting bloc in the nation's largest swing state — many want more than words of support.
+But in Florida, which has the country's largest Cuban American population — a crucial voting bloc in the nation's largest swing state — many want more than words of support.
 Some want the U.S. to lead an international intervention against the communist regime.

 "The Biden administration has itself a political gift from the gods," said Fernand Amandi, a Democratic pollster in Florida who has encouraged Biden to visit Miami and speak directly with the Cuban American community there.